RoyalIcing/RoyalIcing/2023/introducing-orb.md

 defmodule HTMLComponent do
   use Orb
   # Imports WebAssembly module with memory, bump allocator, and string joining.
+  use SilverOrb.BumpAllocator
-  use Buffer
+  use SilverOrb.StringBuilder

-  I32.global value: 255
+  Memory.pages(2)

+  I32.global(value: 255)

   wasm do
     # Import the u32_to_hex_lower function from the HexConversion module above.